By: Alex Miguel | Last updated: 1/12/21

 Some people, however, claim that the app has stolen crypto from them.
 Without evidence of vulnerability or malware, the most likely conclusion is that these users did not correctly manage their keys.

 Other users report that they’ve gotten some extremely bad exchange rates.
 To avoid this possibility, check out what coins are trading for on other exchanges before trading.
 You may do so by searching your coin on the internet on CoinMarketCap, then viewing its various price pairs in the “Markets” tab.

 The support team behind Guarda has responded to each and every one of these reviews, regardless if they were negative or not, which leads us to believe that they are very responsive and conscientious.
 However, it is up to you to decide whether these negative reviews are a red flag and cause for concern.

 The company behind Guarda has grown rapidly and developed more than 10 products in three short years.
 It’s clear that the team behind Guarda is hardworking and competent.

 Their wallet offering is wide and deep, providing users with a toolkit for most everything they need to do with crypto.
 It’s possible to use multiple wallet varieties to get access to funds via PC, mobile, and web.
 It seems that with Guarda you will always have access to your funds.

-However, the fact that some negative reviews exist generates suspicion about the effectiveness of the software.
-It is unclear whether these reviews are substantial or simply the mistakes of the uneducated crypto beginner.
+As with any crypto wallet, negative reviews do exist, however it is unclear whether these reviews are substantial or simply the mistakes of the uneducated crypto beginner.

 Given the wallets are open source, it’s likely that any serious issues would have been discovered by peer inspection of their code however.